ayatmoatamed/Ivolve-tasks/k8s/lab17/README.md

-Lab 17: Pod Resource Management with CPU and Memory Requests and Limits Objective,,
+# Lab 17: Pod Resource Management with CPU and Memory Requests and Limits

+## Objective

-The objective of this lab is to configure Kubernetes resource management for an existing Node.js Deployment by adding CPU and Memory Requests and Limits.
+The objective of this lab is to configure Kubernetes resource management for an existing Node.js Deployment by adding **CPU and Memory Requests and Limits**.

 This lab covers:

-Configuring CPU and Memory requests and limits Verifying applied resources using `kubectl describe pod` Monitoring real-time resource usage using `kubectl top pod` Enabling Metrics Server to collect resource metrics
+- Configuring CPU and Memory requests and limits
+- Verifying applied resources using `kubectl describe pod`
+- Monitoring real-time resource usage using `kubectl top pod`
+- Enabling Metrics Server to collect resource metrics

+---

-Lab Requirements
+## Lab Requirements

 Update the existing Node.js Deployment with the following resources:

-Resource Requests
+### Resource Requests

+Requests define the minimum amount of resources guaranteed for the container.

 ```yaml
 requests:
   cpu: "1"
   memory: "1Gi"
 ```

-Resource Limits
+### Resource Limits

+Limits define the maximum amount of resources a container can consume.

 ```yaml
 limits: